OmniLayer/omniwallet/database/SQLstatements.md

 order by
 	PropertyID
 ```
-1. Get All Balances & Values for an Address
+### Get All Balances & Values for an Address
 ```
-select
+Select
 	ab.PropertyID
 	, ab.BalanceAvailable
 	, (ab.BalanceAvailable * Rate1For2) ValueAvailable